pradeepselvakumar/CSC-284/SessionEight/SessionEight/PostManager.md

 ---

 ## **Part 5: Example API Calls using `cpr`**
-Note: You will need to add the following include in order to use cpr:
+**Note**: You will need to add the following include in order to use cpr

 `#include <cpr/cpr.h>`